Gdreamlend/academic-kickstart/content/post/sta-linear-regression.md

 draft: false
 ---

+The level of measurement of a variable can be either nominal, ordinal, interval or ratio.

+Nominal:
+Unordered categorical variables.
+These can be either binary (only two categories, like gender: male or female) or multinomial (more than two categories, like marital status: married, divorced, never married, widowed, separated).
+The key thing here is that there is no logical order to the categories.

+Ordinal:
+Ordered categories.
+Still categorical, but in an order.
+Likert items with responses like: “Never, Sometimes, Often, Always” are ordinal.

+Interval:
+Numerical values without a true zero point.
+The idea here is the intervals between the values are equal and meaningful, but the numbers themselves are arbitrary.
+0 does not indicate a complete lack of the quantity being measured.
+IQ and degrees Celsius or Fahrenheit are both interval.

+Ratio:
+Numerical values with a true zero point.

 ## Conditions for a simple linear model
 - **Linearity** The average values of the response Y for each value of X fall on a common straight line.
 - **Zero Mean** The error distribution is centered at zero.(Note: By using least squares regression, we force the residual mean to be zero.
 Other techniques would not necessarily satisfy this condition.)